snick-a-doo/composure/README.md

     composure -v12 -t120
     timidity composure.midi --force-program=12

+To repeat a composition with some parameters varied, pass the log file as an argument and override the parameters with options.
+For example, to repeat a composition at a quicker tempo:

+    composure
+    composure composure.log -t80

 The log file shows the parameters used used to generate the output, including the seed.
 This allows the output to be recreated from the log.
 The .notes file contains space-separated data for each note: start time, stop time, pitch, and generation, i.e. which pass the note was generated on.
 The file scripts/plot-notes.r contains the function plot.notes written in the language [R](https://www.r-project.org/) that produces something like